BC EV Rebate 2024: Household Income Eligibility, Rebate Amounts, and Application Process

 The provincial rebate can be combined with the federal iZEV rebate, offering additional savings of up to $5,000.
 By stacking both, BC residents could save up to $9,000 on an eligible electric vehicle.

 The BC EV Rebate makes electric vehicles more affordable, particularly for lower-income households, while promoting sustainable transportation.
-By combining this rebate with federal incentives, British Columbians can significantly reduce the upfront cost of purchasing an EV, leading to long-term financial savings and a reduced carbon footprint.
+By combining this rebate with federal incentives, British Columbians can significantly reduce the upfront cost of EV purchasing, leading to long-term financial savings and a reduced carbon footprint.